openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 The framework offers various annotations and flags to control how your test code should be invoked and being checked.
 This section gives an overview over all these features.

 ### 2.1 Different Tests
-There are two ways a test can be formulated, depending on how much control is needed over the test invocation.
+There are two ways a test can be written, depending on how much control is needed over the test invocation.

 #### Normal Test
 The normal and simplest form of testing provides a single `@Test` annotated method which the framework invokes directly as part of the testing.
 The test method either has no arguments, or they must be specified with an `@Arguments` annotation.